Churches Together in England is the meeting place of 45 denominations, 2,600 local unity groups and 900 Local Ecumenical Partnerships.

 Saltbox is a Christian agency working primarily in North Staffordshire to promote the work of Christian churches and provide a voice for the faith sector.

 No fewer than four Methodist Districts are represented in the county.
-The Birmingham District (covering Lichfield and Tamworth) is led by Revd Ian Howarth; the Chester/Stoke District, chaired by Revd Peter Barber, includes Newcastle-under-Lyme, Stoke-on-Trent and the Staffordshire Moorlands; the Nottingham/Derby District (which includes East Staffordshire) is led by Revd Loraine Mellor; the Cannock Chase and Stafford Circuits fall within the Wolverhampton/Shrewsbury District, whose chair is Revd Rachel Parkinson.
+The Birmingham District (covering Lichfield and Tamworth) is led by Chair of District Revd Ian Howarth; the Chester/Stoke District, chaired by Revd Peter Barber, includes Newcastle-under-Lyme, Stoke-on-Trent and the Staffordshire Moorlands; the Nottingham/Derby District (which includes East Staffordshire) is led by Revd Loraine Mellor; the Cannock Chase and Stafford Circuits fall within the Wolverhampton/Shrewsbury District, whose chair is Revd Rachel Parkinson.

 The whole of Staffordshire comes within the Birmingham Archdiocese of the Roman Catholic Church, whose centre is St Chad’s Cathedral in Birmingham.
 The current Archbishop of Birmingham is the Most Revd Bernard Longley and the Auxiliary Bishop for Staffordshire is Revd David McGough.

 The West Midlands Division of the Salvation Army includes the county of Staffordshire.
-Current Divisional Commanders are Majors Peter and Julie Forrest.
+Divisional Commanders are Majors Peter and Julie Forrest.